What is alcohol-induced cardiomyopathy?

 How can I prevent this condition or reduce my risk?

-The best way to reduce your risk of developing alcoholic cardiomyopathy is to only drink in moderation.
+The best way to reduce your risk of developing alcohol-induced cardiomyopathy is to only drink in moderation.
 That is especially true if you have any kind of condition that affects how your body processes alcohol.

 Outlook / Prognosis